shree5k/gradient-theme-switcher/README.md

 ## Overview

 This Figma plugin allows to switch between two predefined themes for selected elements.
-It processes elements recursively, updating their fill styles based on the current graident theme.
+It processes elements recursively, updating their fill styles based on the current gradient theme.

 ## Features